Three techniques to adapt LLMs for any use case

 Fine-tuning modifies the underlying model directly to add information and behavior.
 It can be used in combination with embeddings and prompt engineering.

 One common use case for fine-tuning is taking a base open-source LLM and adapting it to a specific type of output, like chat.
-For example, Alpaca is a fine-tuned version of LLaMA that specializes in chat, and the standard for new open-source LLMs is to release both a standard foundation model and a fine-tuned chat or “instruct” variant of the model.
+For example, Alpaca is a fine-tuned version of Llama that specializes in chat, and the standard for new open-source LLMs is to release both a standard foundation model and a fine-tuned chat or “instruct” variant of the model.

 âś•